Using EstateExec

 3. Contacts: Enter information about important contacts for the estate (asset locations, estate owner's accountant, etc.).
 Be sure to populate the Heirs Tab as well.

-5. Key Debts: List key debts such as a mortgage and any credit cards (but don't bother to get too detailed since things can change over time).
+5. Key Debts: List key debts such as a mortgage and any credit cards (but don't bother getting too detailed since things can change over time).
 If you like, you can estimate what the Owed at Death amount will be, but do NOT edit Owed Now (that field is for use during the actual estate administration).

 6. File Attachments: You can attach files (documents, photos, whatever) to pretty much anything within EstateExec (e.g., assets, contacts, the overall estate itself, ...).
 Used judiciously, these attachments can be very helpful, but there's no need to upload photos of everything!